Best Green Travel Tips

 Having a few nights where you eat out at a local restaurant can be a great way to immerse yourself in the local culture, but it isn’t always very sustainable for the planet or your wallet.
 Not everyone will have access to a kitchen, but if your lodging has one, take advantage of it.

 Take time to shop at the market, plan meals, and pack lunches.
 All of these tasks cut down drastically on food waste, avoid the use of many single-use plastics, and is sure to save you money during your trip.

 1. Leave No Trace

 Leave no trace principles apply to more than just the outdoors.
-In some parts of the world, local waste systems are not very advanced, and essentially everything goes to a landfill.
+In some parts of the world, local waste systems are antiquated, and essentially, everything goes to a landfill.
 It helps to do some research before the trip to find out how that country handles waste.
 Even some parts of the United States don’t recycle anymore!

 Knowing how waste is handled in that part of the world will help you decide on what to purchase and how you handle the item when you’re finished.
 For instance, if you get a coke in a can, but you know that there is nowhere to recycle the item, you could bring it home with you or at least to the airport where a recycling service is in place.

 A better alternative is not to purchase that item at all, but many of us enjoy a creature comfort or two when we’re on the road.

 The same goes for trips into the backcountry.
 You should plan to pack out all of your trash, and in some cases, human waste as well.
 In the end, as stewards of the Earth, we should leave it better than we found it.